Champion racehorse a national legend

 Phar Lap's heart was returned to Australia for testing after his sudden death in the United States in 1932.
 It was found to be of an unusually large size, and was donated to the Australian Institute of Anatomy, where it was on show for many years.

-Today, Phar Lap's heart is consistently the object visitors most request to see at the National Museum.
+Phar Lap's heart is on show in the Landmarks gallery and is consistently the object visitors most request to see at the National Museum.

 Click on the images below to see more of Phar Lap's heart